 all 66 books of the Bible in five years.

-- Grow together and in groups as kids, youth, and adults learn the same biblical topic at the same time!
+- Grow together and in groups as kids, youth, and adults learn biblical truths that apply to their lives and help each of us to grow spiritually.

 - Our Connect Groups are intended to connect you to others and to help you grow your relationship with Christ.